 All federal aid applicants are encouraged to file the FAFSA as soon as possible after Jan.
 1, using the prior year's income information.
-Completing your financial aid file and the admission process by March 1 will enable Baylor University to notify you of your financial aid eligibility before your fall bill is due.
+Completing the financial aid file and the admission process by

+March 1 will enable Baylor University to notify the students of their financial aid eligibility before the fall bill is due.

-You can complete the FAFSA onine at www.fafsa.gov.
-Complete the FAFSA using the information from your actual tax return from the prior year.
+Complete the FAFSA online at www.fafsa.gov. with actual tax return information from the prior year.
 Baylor's school code is 003545.